xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 To create a paid membership:

+   1. If you haven't yet done so, add the membership that you wish to offer to your customers as a paid one.

-   1. Go to the '**Catalog** > **Products**' section of your store's Admin area and choose to add a new product (Figure 12).
+   2. Go to the '**Catalog** > **Products**' section of your store's Admin area and choose to add a new product (Figure 12).
       ![Fig 12]({{site.baseurl}}/attachments/add_product.png)

-   2. On the page that opens, specify the product details as you require; for example, name, SKU, description, etc. - just like any regular product in your store.
+   3. On the page that opens, specify the product details as you require; for example, name, SKU, description, etc. - just like any regular product in your store.

-   3. To turn the product into a paid membership, use the setting **Membership to assign to product purchaser** to specify the membership that your customers will be able to get by purchasing the current product (Figure 13) and set the period for which the membership will be granted by adjusting the setting **Membership duration** (Figure 14).
+   4. To turn the product into a paid membership, use the setting **Membership to assign to product purchaser** to specify the membership that your customers will be able to get by purchasing the current product (Figure 13) and set the period for which the membership will be granted by adjusting the setting **Membership duration** (Figure 14).
       ![Fig 13]({{site.baseurl}}/attachments/Screen Shot 2018-01-15 at 19.31.27.png)
       ![Fig 14]({{site.baseurl}}/attachments/Screen Shot 2018-01-15 at 19.31.51.png)

-   4. If necessary you can enable your existing members to purchase this membership at a special price and get a level up.
+   5. If necessary you can enable your existing members to purchase this membership at a special price and get a level up.
 The membership price for existing members can be adjusted via the **Prices & Inventory** section (Figure 15).
       ![Fig 15]({{site.baseurl}}/attachments/Screen Shot 2018-01-15 at 19.37.44.png)

+   6. Save the changes.

-Once created, the membership will become available for sale and your customers will be able to purchase it (Figure 16).
+Once created, the paid membership will become available for sale and your customers will be able to purchase it (Figure 16).
    ![Fig 16]({{site.baseurl}}/attachments/product.png)

 If anonymous checkout is enabled in the store, and a buyer of premium membership access chooses to check out without creating an account, the membership will not be assigned to that buyer automatically until an account  is created for them.
 The store administrator will be notified of such orders with an "action required" warning.